julianoBRL/julianoBRL/README.md

 ### Hi, I'm Juliano Lira

-I am a student, developer, self-taught and curious about everything about technology
+I am a student, developer, self-taught and curious about everything about technology.

-- :school: I'm currently studying Computer Engineering on ENIAC
+- :school: I'm currently studying Computer Engineering on ENIAC.
-- 🌱 I’m currently learning Laravel and React-Native
+- 🌱 I’m currently learning Laravel and React-Native.
-- 👨‍💻 All of my projects are available  [here](https://github.com/ShintaroBRL?tab=repositories)
+- 👨‍💻 All of my projects are available  [here](https://github.com/ShintaroBRL?tab=repositories).
-- 👯 I’m looking to collaborate on ...
-Any of project
+- 👯 I’m looking to collaborate on any project.
-- 💬 Ask me about ...
-What ever.... :laughing:
+- 💬 Ask me about anything.

 #### Languages